Back to Blog

 What Causes Furnace Short Cycling & How to Fix It

-While there are several things that can cause your furnace to short cycle, we’ve listed the most common explanations and their fixes for your convenience:
+While several things can cause your furnace to short-cycle, we’ve listed the most common explanations and their fixes for your convenience:

 • Clogged air filters: Filters are meant to improve the air quality of your home.
 They can become clogged by debris, dirt, or grease.
-When your furnace’s blower motor can’t draw in enough air, the furnace may overheat and trip a safety sensor known as the high limit switch.
-This causes an immediate shutoff.
+When your furnace’s blower motor can’t draw in enough air, it may overheat and trip a safety sensor known as the high limit switch, which causes an immediate shutoff.

-• Closed air vents: A blockage in either the heat distribution vent or intake vents can result in your furnace overheating as well.
-This is why it’s critical to leave vents open even in rooms you’re not using as often.
+• Closed air vents: A blockage in either the heat distribution vent or intake vents can result in your furnace overheating.
+This is why it’s critical to leave vents open, even in rooms you’re not using as often.

-• Faulty thermostat: At times, the issue isn’t to do with your furnace itself.
+• Faulty thermostat: At times, the issue doesn’t have to do with your furnace itself.
 A malfunctioning thermostat can send incorrect signals to the heating unit and tell it to turn off and on.
-Another possibility is the thermostat sensor is located too close to a heat source such as direct sunlight.
+Another possibility is the thermostat sensor is located too close to a heat source, such as direct sunlight.
 This can cause confusion within your system as to your home’s actual temperature.

-• Incorrect furnace size: If your HVAC system is too big for your home, more power isn’t useful for heating and cooling.
+• Incorrect furnace size: If your HVAC system is too big for your home, this extra power isn’t useful for heating and cooling.
 If your furnace puts out heat too quickly, each cycle will only take a few seconds.

-• Dirty flame Sensor: Your flame sensor is meant to prevent the leaking of gas when the flame is not on.
-When the flame sensor gets dirty, it may not accurately detect the flame.
+• Dirty flame sensor: Your flame sensor is meant to prevent gas from leaking when the flame is not on.
+When the sensor gets dirty, it may not accurately detect the flame.
 This can lead to the furnace shutting down or not igniting at all because it thinks there is no flame present.

 Many of these issues can be fixed by changing your air filters, opening vents, or cleaning your flame sensor.
-For issues to do with your blower motor, thermostat, or the furnace as a whole, you’ll need an HVAC inspection.
-One of our qualified HVAC technicians will quickly be able to diagnose and repair the issue.
+However, for issues related to your blower motor, thermostat, or the furnace as a whole, you’ll need an HVAC inspection.
+One of our qualified HVAC technicians will quickly diagnose and repair the issue.
 If necessary, we may also suggest a replacement.

 Get your system up to speed for summer $119 Damiani's Deluxe AC Tune-Up